danielsarkwa/frontendmaster-react-into-tutorial/README.md

 This repository is part of my journey to learn React through the FrontendMaster React Intro course.
 It contains the demo projects and exercises I've built while following the course.

+## Live application running on Netlify and backend running on Render
+- React application -

 ## About

 This project showcases the fundamentals of React, a popular JavaScript library for building user interfaces.
 It includes key concepts like: